-My take on the authentic spaghetti ala carbonara but with chicken and linguine.
-It is an ultimate treat for all the pasta and chicken lovers with a no-fuss carbonara sauce!
+Today’s recipe of linguine with creamy chicken carbonara is my take on the authentic spaghetti ala carbonara.
+Chicken carbonara is an ultimate treat for all the pasta & chicken lovers with a no-fuss carbonara sauce!

 - Cook the linguine pasta in a large saucepan of heavily salted boiling water according to the packet instructions.
 Reserve a cup of the cooking water and drain the pasta.

 - Cook the chicken breasts in lightly salted water until thoroughly cooked which would take about 30 minutes.
 Once the chicken is fully cooked, drain them and shred them to bite sized pieces using two forks.

 - Heat the olive oil in a stock pot with high sides.
 Once the oil is hot, add the chopped onions to the pot.
 Sauté the onions until soft and translucent but not brown.

 - Then add the shredded chicken and stir to mix well.
 Season with little salt and pepper.
 Sauté the chicken for 5 minutes until the edges are just lightly golden.
 Switch off the flame.

 - In a medium bowl, whisk together the egg, heavy cream and grated parmesan.
 Season with a little salt (since parmesan is already quite salty) and lots of black pepper.